Chapter reviewed and updated in December 2024. A description of changes can be found at Updates to the Communicable Disease Control Manual.

 Restriction

-Any contacts (high priority or otherwise) should be advised to avoid attending early childhood services, school, work or community gatherings if they become symptomatic.
-It is important to clearly explain that the early stage of pertussis is catarrhal, with symptoms that are indistinguishable from those of minor respiratory tract infections, and is highly contagious.
+All close contacts (high priority or otherwise) should be advised that isolation is not necessary unless they develop symptoms, and to seek medical attention and avoid attending early childhood services, school, work or community gatherings if they become symptomatic.
+It is important to clearly explain that the early stage of pertussis is indistinguishable from those of minor respiratory tract infections (i.e. colds) and this is when cases are at their most infectious.

 Prophylaxis